 This post may contain affiliate links.
 Please see my disclosure policy for details.

-If you’re looking for all the options of how to get to the Hill of Crosses from Vilnius, then this is the guide for you!
+If you’re looking for all the options of how to visit the Hill of Crosses from Vilnius, then this is the guide for you!

 I visited the Hill of Crosses on a day trip from the capital, but I did do some extensive research before I booked it.